loadmill/node-playwright-cua/README.md

   - Builds requests to the CUA API with messages, screenshots, and safety checks

 - **browser.js**
-  - Uses Playwright to launch Chromium with a fixed window size and other settings
+  - Uses Playwright to launch Chromium with a fixed window size
+  - (Optional) Records a HAR file if launched with the `--save-har` flag

 ## Handling Safety Checks
 The CUA API may return `pending_safety_checks` for sensitive or potentially harmful requests.
 To proceed, you must include them as `acknowledged_safety_checks` in your next request.
 The current code acknowledges them automatically, but a real production system would likely pause or log them for confirmation.